 Step 2 — Define Repurposing Goals and KPIs

-Start by matching each repurposed format to a single, measurable business objective.
+Begin by connecting each repurposed format to one clear, measurable business goal.
 That forces trade-offs up front — short-form video and carousels win attention quickly but rarely convert directly; gated guides and email sequences convert but require a longer funnel.
 Choose one primary goal per pipeline, then assign 1–2 primary KPIs and a clear 90-day target so teams know when to scale or stop.

 - Awareness: Prioritize reach and view metrics; measure with views, impressions, and share rate.